 - Is spirituality bad for your mental health? (newhumanist.org.uk)

 - ‘Spiritual’ people at higher risk of mental health problems (telegraph.co.uk)

 - Study: People Who Are ‘Spiritual’ But Not ‘Religious’ ‘Are More Vulnerable to Mental Disorder’ (churchonfire.wordpress.com)

 - The Declining Influence of Religion in the United States (rosarymeds.com)

 - This is Your Brain… On Prayer (rosarymeds.com)

-One Response to “Non-Religious at a Greater Risk of Developing a Mental Disorder”
+One thought on “Non-Religious at a Greater Risk of Developing a Mental Disorder”